ChrisZie/HugoSymphony/content/service/marketing/_index.md

 quizbgimageback: https://source.unsplash.com/350x225/?wood
 quizcards:
   - titlefront: ADVERTISING
-    textfront: Do You Know How Many Organizations Agree That Social Media Has Vastly Improved Their Brand's Popularity?
+    textfront: How Many Organizations Agree That Social Media Has Vastly Improved Their Brand's Popularity?
     bgimagefront: https://cdn.pixabay.com/photo/2014/12/13/15/42/alaska-566722_1280.jpg
     titleback: 94%
     textback: Be seen by everyone!
 Make no mistake, your Brand **is** what you offer.
 This is as true if you are seeking tourists as it is for volunteers and donors.
 Social Media lets you reach every type of audience - all ages, all genders, all locations.<br><br>As millenials, we understand Social Media like it is a part of ourselves.
 This enables us to create fantastic profiles for you on all the major platforms, Western AND Eastern, to make sure the entire world knows you and why they should invest their time, and potentially money, with you.
     bgimageback: https://cdn.pixabay.com/photo/2016/09/12/17/51/polar-bears-1665367_1280.jpg

   - titlefront: BROADCASTING
-    textfront: Do You Know Many Searches Are Made On Facebook Every Day, Many Only For Destinations And Organizations?
+    textfront: How Many Searches Are Made On Facebook Every Day, Many Just For Destinations And Organizations?
     bgimagefront: https://cdn.pixabay.com/photo/2016/02/13/12/26/aurora-1197753_1280.jpg
     titleback: 2 Billion
     textback: That's over half as many as Google!
 People now search only on Social Media for everything from planning where to travel, to who to donate to, to who to volunteer with globally.<br><br>We show you when, where, and how to post to get the very best value for each post you make because it is fact that every single new well-made post you make across the Social Media platforms can translate to dozens of new visitors to your profile.
 This directly results in huge increases in both your visitors and revenue.
     bgimageback: https://cdn.pixabay.com/photo/2017/01/14/12/59/iceland-1979445_1280.jpg

   - titlefront: RECRUITING
-    textfront: Do You Know How Many Organizations Rely Mainly On Social Media To Recruit Volunteers and Staff?
+    textfront: How Many Organizations Rely Mainly On Social Media To Recruit Volunteers and Staff?
     bgimagefront: https://cdn.pixabay.com/photo/2014/10/09/23/36/mountains-482689_1280.jpg
     titleback: 84%
     textback: Endless resources await!
 Social Media has changed so many of the rules that tourism and businesses are driven by, especially when it comes to finding the best and most passionate people to join your team as volunteers and staff.<br><br>We have both recruited volunteers over Social Media and have been recruited there ourselves.
 This has helped us understand extremely well the techniques, benefits, and common mistakes most recruiters make.
 We will provide you with step-by-step guides to recruit the very best resources.
     bgimageback: https://cdn.pixabay.com/photo/2014/08/27/12/58/penguins-429128_1280.jpg

   - titlefront: CONVERTING
-    textfront: Do You Know How Many Instagram Users Alone Take Action After Being Inspired By A Post?
+    textfront: How Many Instagram Users Take Action After Being Inspired By A Single Excellent Post?
     bgimagefront: https://cdn.pixabay.com/photo/2015/12/08/00/54/glacier-1082163_1280.jpg
     titleback: 75%
     textback: Speak straight to their hearts!
 Once inspired, Social Media users will immediately either go to your website, engage you in conversation directly, search for more information, or recommend you and your post to their friends and family.<br><br>We understand the complex algorithms that the different Social Media platforms use to increase the visibility of the best posts.
 We show you how to use our techniques to make sure your post is seen by the most number of people and results in the highest conversion of readers to followers.